-Trainees may apply as PI with the support of a Mentor, who must be UW Faculty or Research Scientist.
+Trainees may apply as PI with the support of a Mentor, who must be UW Faculty.
 If permitted by their department, trainees include:

 - pre-doctoral students,

 - post-doctoral fellows,

 - residents,

 - K-awardees.

 Applications in this category should name the trainee as Principal Investigator of the research project.
 The Mentor will be fiscally responsible for the award.